gutyoh/CS410-Final-Project/README.md

 - [replicate.com](https://replicate.com/).

 ### Backend
 The extension uses the [intelliserver](https://github.com/intelligentnode/IntelliServer) open source node js middleware to communicate with the models and return the response to the extension.
-The server installed in the vercel server is to be used for this demo and **no need to install it again to use the extension**.
+The middleware installed in the vercel server to be used for this demo and **no need to install it again to use the extension**.

 The steps to setup the backend:
 - Pull the image: